empowerhack/HealthStarter/README.md

 ## Setup

 1. Clone repo `git clone git@github.com:empowerhack/HealthStarter.git`
+2. Run command in cli `pip install virtualenv`
-2. cd into `ENV/` folder
+3. cd into `ENV/` folder
-3. Run command in cli `source bin/activate`
+4. Run command in cli `source bin/activate`
-4. To run the django server `cd hackathon`
+5. To run the django server `cd hackathon`
-5. Run command in cli `python manage.py runserver`
+6. Run command in cli `python manage.py runserver`
-6. View application visit `http://127.0.0.1:8000` in your browser.
+7. View application visit `http://127.0.0.1:8000` in your browser.

 And hey presto site should be there.